What is Skillshare?

 Urban Sketching Essentials: Drawing People and Crowds Made Simple – James Richards

 Back to James Richards again.
 This course is what made me want to rejoin Skillshare again.
 I think I have started and ended and restarted my membership multiple times, simply because I go through periods of life (as I’m sure we all do) where I just don’t have enough bandwidth to take courses or commit to learning new skills.

 As I pay monthly, I cancel and then sign back up again when life calms down again – and I never regret rejoining as I always learn some new techniques from the platform.
 New courses are being added all the time so there are always fresh courses to take and new things to learn!

 This course by James Richards is what made me sign back up again the moment I saw it.
 I love James Richards work (as discussed above) and adding people to my sketches is an area I really struggle with.

 The sketch below was my class project after taking James’ course and having increased my confidence at adding people.
 This is a scene from Guanajuato, Mexico which I sketched from a photo I took when I visited last year.

 Watercolor Travel Sketchbook: Create an artistic sketch of Venice with watercolor – Anastasia Novikova

-This class hasn’t had many students enroll as yet, however, I absolutely loved it and I’m sure it will gain popularity.
+This class hasn’t had many students enrol at the time of writing this, however, I absolutely loved it and I’m sure it will gain popularity.

-Anastasia focuses primarily on watercolour painting techniques which I found super useful as I think watercolour painting is probably one of my skills always in need of improving.
+Anastasia focuses primarily on watercolour painting techniques which I found super useful as I think watercolour painting is probably one of my skills always in need of improvement.